clearleft/clearless/README.md

 As you can see the second example gives an output that is much less verbose and more like what you would write by hand.
 So use the mixins wisely - for one off styling a full mixin is often appropriate, for applying the same styling to multiple related elements some of the partial mixins are probably better to use.

+### Doesn't Gzipping make bloated output a non-issue?

+Gzip compression works very well on duplicated strings, so yes - gzipping a file with a lot of duplicated properties will to a large extent offest the additional size/bloat issue.

+**However**, It's still best to work to avoid all that duplication in the first place!
+And never forget that people may be view-sourcing on these files, and trying to learn from them.
+Regardless of whether you're gzip'ing, you should always strive to make sure your generated CSS is as representative of CSS you'd write by hand as possible/reasonable.

 ### Mixins or classes?

 If you find yourself applying a particular mixin to a lot of element selectors, it's probably worth considering if it would be better to take the 'regular CSS' route and create a separate classname (or classnames) to apply that mixin to. you can then use that class in your HTML instead of repeatedly using the mixin in your Less/CSS.
 It's generally good to do this in situations where you have an appropriate semantic class name that could encapsulate the mixin's output.